analogueorm/analogue/readme.md

 - Analogue version now mirrors illuminate version.

 #### Version 2.1.3
-- Mutator feature in base Entity class
+- Mutator feature in base Entity class.
 - Ability to add entities to a proxy collection without lazyloading it.

 ### Version 2.1